ritza-co/replit-teachers/02-building-a-centralised-autograder.md

 ![](https://i.ritzastatic.com/ead348c62baa4a28a08b86a42d8a6325/running-template-starter.png)

 Now fill out the two functions so that they look as follows.
-Note that we have deliberate error in the `subtract()` function to make sure that our grading is working as expected.
+Note that we have a deliberate error in the `subtract()` function to make sure that our grading is working as expected.

 ```python
 def add(a, b):